Talk 1: Shielding

 Talk 4: Advanced Antenna Measurement Techniques Using Time Domain Transformation Abstract: Time domain gating is an effective technique to remove reflections in antenna measurements.
 The vector frequency response is transformed to time domain via inverse Fourier transforms, and a time domain gate can be applied.
 This function is included in commercial vector network analyzers.
 Although its applications seem straightforward, the implementations and limitations can feel like a “black-box”.
 We provide an “under-the-hood” review of this popular function, and explain the nuances in the time domain gating applications which can affect the measurement uncertainties.
 This presentation strives to provide an in-depth understanding of the time domain gating algorithm.
 Topics discussed include aliases, resolution, typical EMC antenna time signatures, window functions, and time domain gate shapes, etc. We then discuss the gating band edge errors (or “edge effects”), mitigation techniques and the limitations of the post-gate renormalization method used in a VNA.
 We introduce an alternative edge mitigation method, which improves the accuracy for many antenna measurement applications.

-Talk 2: Fundamentals and Advances in Power Integrity Modeling and Analysis Methods
+Talk 2: Fundamentals and Recent Advances in Power Integrity

 Talk 1: EMC Fundamentals, Diagnosis and Challenges